 (Source: Optometrics).
 Shown here are typical diffraction efficiencies for two kinds of holographic gratings, where the red lines refer to the polarization ("p-type") being parallel to the grooves of the grating, and the blue ones to the polarization being parallel to the plane formed by incident and reflecting beams ("s-type") .
 For the Littrow configuration as shown above, "p-type" thus refers to vertical and "s-type" to horizontal polarization of the laser.

-Feedback is reduced when making the resonator long (say, 5-10cm), so this can be used for gratings with a large feedback (say, 20-50%).
+Feedback is reduced when making the resonator long (say, >5cm), so this can be used for gratings with a large feedback (say, >20%).
 The wavelength selectivity is then increased as well, on the other hand the resonator modes are more densely spaced so there is an increased tendency for mode jumps.
-For gratings with low feedback, say 5-10%, a shorter cavity (say, 2-5cm) should compensate for this, but while the mode spacing becomes larger so that mode jumps are less likely, the selectivity decreases and this counteracts the stability again.
+For gratings with low feedback, say 5-10%, a shorter cavity should compensate for this, but while the mode spacing becomes larger so that mode jumps are less likely, the selectivity decreases and this counteracts the stability again.

 For representative tests of individual diodes, see here.

-5) Operation and stability considerations
+4) Operation and stability considerations

 While ECDLs can provide single longitudinal mode operation in excess of 100mW, it is nearly impossible to guarantee a "adjust once and forget" operation for extended periods of time.
-Due to inevitable thermal drift, diode ageing, weak feedback, etc., the operating conditions change with time, producing either mode jumps (which lead to banding of a hologram), or worse, run into chaotic mode behavior where any hologram would be ruined.
-With a good driver and a good mechanical design, after sufficent warmup time, a laser can stay single mode for one hour or more, but earlier or later, one needs to readjust the laser.
-The simplest way is to make the current adjustable for a few mA in order to get back into a stable regime.
+Due to inevitable thermal drift, diode aging, weak feedback, etc., the operating conditions change with time, producing either mode jumps (which lead to banding of a hologram), or worse, run into chaotic mode behavior where any hologram would be ruined.
+With a good driver and a good mechanical design, after sufficient warmup time, a laser can stay single mode for one hour or more, but earlier or later, one needs to readjust the laser.
+The simplest way is to make the current adjustable by a few mA in order to get back into a stable regime.